LuukHenk/Beer_analysis_bioinformatics/README.md

 # Craft beer analysis
 > Authors: Martijn Melissen, Angela Pelissou Ayuso, and Luuk Perdaems

 A lot of craft beer stores have been popping up lately, which gives us the opportunity to do some interesting analyses!
-For this analysis, we determined the difference between alcohol percentage and bitterness per beer style.
+For this analysis, we compared alcohol percentage with bitterness.

 ## The dataset
 An open-source [dataset](https://www.kaggle.com/nickhould/craft-cans) was used for this project, which contains information of more than 2000 craftbeers and over 500 breweries.
 The dataset can be found in the dataset folder.